USG-Water/Coalesce_Project/README.md

 # Coalesce_Project
-Repo to connecto to Coalesce and track changes
+Repo to connect to Coalesce and track changes